- How much do you charge?

 - How do you work with someone who has sensory processing problems, Developmental Trauma Disorder or Autism?

 I help clients through a variety of methods such as therapeutic neuro-behavioral play, creative play, parent education, EMDR, cognitive-behavioral therapy and learning to trust and forgive in inner and intra-personal relationships.
 If the problems in the brain occurred early on before there was cognitive awareness, or actual memory, then the parts of the brain that should have been coming on line at that time were likely negatively impacted.
 It is those parts of the brain that need to be the focus of the habilitation before the higher, more complex, more aware parts of the brain can really experience change.
 For example, if it is noted during the evaluation that a child seems dissociative, especially when there is the slightest bit of stress, then proprioceptive and vestibular play might be activities that would need to occur on a regular basis to help the child regulate the stress response.
 Another example might be a child who interacts poorly and awkwardly in social situations, missing the natural give and take of conversation and missing relational cues like body language and intonation.
 He might be clumsy, uncoordinated, emotionally dysregulative, impulsive and anxious.
-Or relationally, he may be just the opposite: flat affect and vocal tone, without really caring if he is with people or not.
-Rhythmic play with another person might very likely be a part of the treatment plan at some point.
+Please look at the checklist on the Neuro-Sensory registration materials page.

 - Is there any research to back up the stated effectiveness of neuro-behavioral play and activities to change the brain?